abarpan3/abarpan3/README.md

 📫 Email: [abarpan3@gmail.com](mailto:abarpan3@gmail.com)
 💼 LinkedIn: [linkedin.com/in/arpan-banerjee98](https://www.linkedin.com/in/arpan-banerjee98/)
-💻 Projects: Check out the pinned repos or shoot me a message if you're curious about something!
+💻 Projects: Check the pinned repos or reach out if you're curious about something!

 ---

 > *“Automate the boring.
 Model the messy.
 Tell the story.”*
 > — That's how I roll.